 That is pretty ugly and you wouldn't want to use that in production.
 First, you will want to create the page in Umbraco so the content can be updated, and secondly, you don't want your website looking like dog shit, In this guide, I'm going to use a generic content page as my 404 pages.
 In the real world, you may use a standard content page for your 404 design, or you could create your own 404 document types and templates.

 Open your Umbraco back-end, go to the Content section, create a new page and call it 404, add any content you want and click on the

-Now in Visual Studio, open up the 'Config' folder, 'umbracoSettings.config' file.
+umbracoSettings.config file.
 The first thing you should see is a section called 404, like so:

-In the 404 config element, add the page id we created from earlier, in my case, this would look like this:
+In the 404 config element, add the page id we created earlier, in my case, this would look like this:

 This example is configuring a 404 using a single language.
 Within Umbraco, it is also possible to use different 404 pages per language variation that you enable within your project.
 Within